eth-protocol-fellows/cohort-four/projects/project-ideas.md

 - [Project ideas in the second cohort](https://github.com/ethereum-cdap/cohort-zero/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
 - [Project ideas in the third cohort](https://github.com/eth-protocol-fellows/cohort-three/blob/master/projects/project-ideas.md), [Projects executed](https://github.com/eth-protocol-fellows/cohort-three/blob/master/projects/)

-### prysmctl

-Proposed by Kasey

-Prysm has a new accessory cli tool called `prysmctl` that we intend to expand to host various utilities.
-This work would be self-contained, high value for users and would range from simple (interacting with beacon node apis, replacing prysm.sh) to challenging (orchestrating testnet setup, interacting with the database, debugging tools for ssz values etc).

 ### Security system based on machine learning